 Require strong passwords and multifactor authentication.

-Sometimes, hackers will take over the actual email account of someone you trust and then send emails directly from them.
-When used properly, passwords and multifactor authentication (MFA) can go a long way towards preventing this.
+Sometimes, hackers will take over the actual email account of someone you trust and send emails directly from it.
+When used properly, passwords and multifactor authentication (MFA) can go a long way toward preventing this.
 Educate employees to create and protect strong passwords, change them regularly, and use MFA to provide an extra layer of security against password theft.

 Make dual control a number one priority.